redlibrarian/redlibrarian.github.io/_posts/2019-03-28-statistics-general-intellect.markdown

-For many years, the two visions present within Marx' *Grundrisse* have been presented as a chronological process: first the capitalist utopia, then the victory of general intellect and the emancipatio of labour.
+For many years, the two visions present within Marx' *Grundrisse* have been presented as a chronological process: first the capitalist utopia, then the victory of general intellect and the emancipation of labour.
 However, this strikes me as just as deterministic as the "productive force determinism" of the Second International.
 Instead, what Marx identifies is the the site of antagonism *within* the phase of general